 Assist in the delivery of various educational programs at Ball's Falls, including Sping Awakening, Amazing Amphibians, Orienteering Courses, Hiking, Water Quality program, etc. Volunteers will assist staff by leading small groups of students in high school or elementary school.
 Must be comfortable speaking to groups of students.
 Materials provided to volunteers ahead of program day to get familiar with content.

-Assist in the delivery of the Summer Camp program at Ball's Falls.
+Assist in the delivery of the March Break Camp program at Ball's Falls.
 Work with staff to guide hikes, lead games and activities and do crafts with our campers.
 Campers are between the ages of 6-11 years old.
-We will accept 2 "Junior Camp Assistants" per day, all other volunteers must be at least 18 years of age and must show proof of a vulnerable sector screening.
+We will accept 2 "Junior Camp Assistants" per day, all other volunteers must be at least 18 years of age.

 On-going - attend community events on behalf of the NPCA to increase awareness about our programs, strategic plan, projects and conservation areas.